About Slick Aerobatic Aircraft

 The Slick Aircraft Company was set-up in 2005 to promote and market the Slick 360 aircraft as well as to continue with research and development on existing and new projects.

 Historically the Slick 360 evolved out of need for a highly competitive composite Advanced Aerobatic aircraft utilising a cost effective 4-cylinder Lycoming IO-360 engine.
-The driving force behind the project is Glen Dell, who has been competing for many years at the highest national and international levels and was crowned Advanced World Aerobatic Champion in 2004.
+The initial driving force behind the project was the late Glen Dell, who was competing for many years at the highest national and international levels and was crowned Advanced World Aerobatic Champion in 2004.

 In 2003, the competition aircraft Glen owned was built from traditional aluminium and the plane was considered heavy when compared to the newer composite designs emerging from Europe and the USA.